wiseman-timelord/WorkflowScheduler/README.md

 # WorkflowScheduler
 The user can organize their time upon activities, while also factoring in time for breaks, and it uses a gradio interface.

+### Description

+WorkflowScheduler is a cross-platform Python application that helps users organize their time and activities efficiently.
+With a simple and interactive Gradio-based interface, users can configure up to 10 timed events, track progress with timers, and dynamically adjust their schedule to fit their needs.

+### Features
+- Intuitive Gradio Interface: User-friendly GUI to configure and manage schedules effortlessly.
+- Dynamic Event Tracking: Allows up to 10 events, each with customizable labels and durations.
+- Real-Time Progress Updates: Displays active events, a progress bar, and remaining time for each activity.
+- Cross-Platform Compatibility: Fully compatible with both Windows and Linux environments.
+- Interrupt and Adjust Functionality: Includes options to stop, return to configuration, or exit anytime.

+## Requirements
+- Python - 3.7 or newer, Launcher can install requirements.
+- Operating System: Compatible with Windows 10+ and Ubuntu 20.04+

+## Development
 ```
 WorkflowScheduler/
 ├── main_script.py